 - Particularly attractive plants when in fruit.

-- Because it is drought and in the garden cold resistant, it is a good choice for gardens on the Highveld.
+- Because it is water-wise and in the garden cold resistant, it is a good choice for gardens on the Highveld.

 - Good wildlife friendly plants, attracting insects, butterflies and birds.